Bad Bite

 • Left untreated, having teeth in incorrect positions may lead to tooth decay because the teeth are harder to clean.

-If you’re unhappy with your smile due to the position of your teeth or if your ability to chew and speak properly is affected by a bad bite, call Dr. Lepore or Dr. Dougherty at (727) 608-4690 for an evaluation.
+If you’re unhappy with your smile due to the position of your teeth or if your ability to chew and speak properly is affected by a bad bite, call Dr. Lepore or Dr. Dougherty for an evaluation.
+We will be able to determine the next course of action to position your jaw and teeth into proper alignment.
+A bad bite doesn’t have to mean a bad smile, not when we offer you the perfect solution.